#2 — Parshat Noach

 Great Expectations

 But “…Noah was a righteous man, blameless in his generation….”
 (Genesis 6:9) “In his generation….”
-Is that only a backhanded compliment as some rabbis suggested?
-Only okay compared to his wicked generation, or really a hero of the Torah?
+Is that only a “backhanded compliment” as some rabbis suggested?
+Was Noah only “okay” compared to his wicked generation, or was he really a hero of the Torah?

 Regardless, there were great expectations of him from his birth.
-His father calls him “Noach” (which means “rest, comfort”) saying, “This one will give us relief from our work, from the painful toil of our hands from the ground which the L-RD has cursed.”
+His father calls him “Noach” (“rest, comfort”) saying, “This one will give us relief from our work, from the painful toil of our hands from the ground which the L-RD has cursed.”
 (Genesis 5:29)

-And the obedient and faithful Noah indeed breaks through to a new world.
-He builds the ark – that seaworthy life capsule – and he and all who belong to him are saved.
+The obedient and faithful Noah indeed breaks through to a new world.
+At G-d’s instruction, Noah builds the ark – that seaworthy life capsule – and he and all who belong to him are saved.

 Noah’s pivotal action